Do I really need to do Responsible Manager (RM) Training?

 Don’t be tempted to brush aside licence conditions.
 Section 912A(1)(b) of the Act requires a licensee to comply with the conditions on its licence.
 This means they well and truly have the force of law.

-ASIC expects that a licensee’s measures for ongoing compliance with the organisational competence obligation will ensure that the licensee maintains and updates the knowledge and skills of its RMs (105.7(b)).
+ASIC expects that a licensee’s measures for ongoing compliance with the organisational competence obligation will ensure that the licensee maintains and updates the knowledge and skills of its RMs (105.10(b)).

 Maintaining knowledge and skills – documentation and areas to consider

-In practical terms, there are a range of ways a licensee might maintain the knowledge and skills of its RMs and this would often be documented by way of a professional development plan or other documentation which both plans what will be covered (perhaps in a 12 month period) and records activities once they have actually been completed.
+In practical terms, there are a range of ways a licensee might maintain the knowledge and skills of its RMs and this would often be documented by way of a professional development plan or other documentation which both projects what will be covered (perhaps in a 12 month period) and records activities once they have actually been completed.

 A range of activities will relate to the RM maintaining their skills and knowledge in relation to the technical aspects of the provision of the financial services for which they are responsible under the licence and the industry developments in relation to those financial services.
 For example, an RM of a financial planning licensee which provides personal advice to retail clients would need to stay abreast of developments in superannuation law and of market developments affecting investments.